 Use with teleconverter: Nikon’s Z teleconverters cannot be used with any of the lenses in this comparison.

 The lens comes with the usual flimsy pouch with no strings to pull it close.
-The lens hood is included but looks like it has to be mounted in the filter thread.
+The lens hood is included but is only 6mm deep and has to be mounted in the filter thread.
 The F-Nikkors come with a soft pouch and reversible lens hood.

 Sealing: Yes, a rubber grommet at the lens-mount plus further special weather-sealing throughout the construction. [+]

 At a score of 0[-]/6/9[+] the Nikon Z MC 50mm f2.8 looks like a well featured small and light macro lens which also doubles up as a standard lens for other photographic applications.
 It is fully weather sealed, has fluorine-coating, and a multi function ring.
 With autofocus it can use the focus bracketing feature of Nikon Z bodies and take a great deal of hassle out of focus stacking.
 Just keep in mind that with its short focal length working distances can be extremely short which might spook small critters.